dapetcu21/n-mock/README.md

 # n-mock

-A middleware for express or connect to generate mock data.
+A middleware for Node.js (browser-sync、express、 connect) to generate mock data.

 Why use this module?
 - Build a bridge between Frontend and Backend
 - This allows for parallel development

 ## Install